mini-rose/mocha/doc/mx/alloc.rst

 Allocator API
 =============

-MX uses a set of custom allocators to make programming easier for the compiler developer.
+XC uses a set of custom allocators to make programming easier for the compiler developer.